top of page

 7287740.jpeg

 Despite her husband’s early career as a portrait artist, no known likeness of Stoddart exists, and little is known of her appearance.
 Maclean notes that “There was little in her appearance or manner to allure [Hazlitt]” and that “she was not even distinctively feminine in appearance, for she wore her hair cropped” (244).
+Meanwhile, the contemporary painter Benjamin Robert Haydon described her as "thin, pale & spitty" (Jones 94) when he met her while sick at home.
 Comparing herself to Hazlitt’s new lover in her journal, Stoddart describes herself as “plump,” and her grandson remembers her having a “florid complexion” which she passed down to her son (247; Four Generations 182).

 Truth Finding Fortune in the Sea by Antonio Bellucci.
 Stoddart and Hazlitt both saw this painting at Dalkeith Palace.
 Stoddart, ever conscious of her body, compares the principle figure to herself “in the thighs the fall of the back and the contour of the whole figure,” while Hazlitt thinks it resembles Sarah Walker (Journal 247).